 Remember to say, “It’s okay to look at it but leave it there,” and you’ll have this one in the bag.
 “Remember we’re not buying anything” is another good one to repeat.
 We easily spent another hour at Wal-Mart today just wandering through the aisles, talking about cool ways to decorate the house, how much fun it would be to have an all-orange house with all orange decorations, and all of the crafts we could do if we had all of the craft supplies we saw at the store.
 My son even likes to invent new machines, toys, and other things to make our lives easier, or more fun, after seeing everything at the store.

 Make the Old New Again

 Why not take them to the grocery store with you for the fun of it?
 Really!
 I realize that this sounds like a nightmare to most parents, but with a few simple tips for your kids, it doesn’t have to be.
 I seem to be a broken record of the constant phrase “you can look but leave it there,” whenever we go anywhere, but it really works.

 I want them to walk around because then they get worn out from walking.
 I want them to look at everything because the whole point is for them to have fun and enjoy themselves.
 Them sitting in the basket only gives me exercise, and staying quiet and not touching anything makes it boring for them.
 Then neither of us gets what we want out of the deal.

 To make it both a fun and a productive trip, I have them walk next to the basket and make sure only to look at everything, but not actually pick anything up unless it’s on the list.
 To make it fair, we even switch off who gets to get the next item from the list off the shelf.
-As we go down the first aisle, she’ll get to grab the first item, then on the next aisle, it’s his turn.
+As we go down the first aisle, Elliot gets to grab the first item, then on the next aisle, it’s Sawyer's turn.